wojbrown/esds-github-sandbox/README.md

 ```
 git restore --staged example_script.py
 ```
-Running `git status` will show that the file has been returned to red and untracked
+Running `git status` after `git restore` will show that the file has been returned to red and is no longer in the staging area
 ```
 user@user-os:~/Desktop/esds-github-sandbox$ git status
 On branch main